The 11 Best Winter Wedding Venues in Texas

 With low temperatures in the 40s, Spicewood, TX, is an inspired location for winter wedding venues.
 Just take a look at this luxurious country ranch.
 The sprawling event space supplies relaxed fireside seating areas, photogenic lawns, room for 25 overnight guests, and laundry facilities.
 Best of all are the breathtaking views of Texas Hill Country sunsets.
 Modern furniture and beachy architecture give this ranch a casual, Southern feel.

-3. Get hitched in this historic secret garden in Frisco
+3. Get hitched in this rustic store front in Allen

 4. Kiss the bride on Kemah Boardwalk